 VoIP Gateway Manufacturers

 There are many VoIP gateways available today, and as demand has increased drastically, prices have decreased considerably.
 Analog VoIP gateways start at as little as $200.
 3CX supports numerous VoIP gateways.
 Here is a list of supported VoIP Gateways with configuration guides.

 VoIP Gateways can be bought online via one of the many VoIP product online shops.
 More information about VoIP Gateways and VoIP in general can be found in our SIP / VoIP Video tutorials.
 3CX automatically configures VoIP Gateways to allow you to easily continue using your existing PSTN lines.
-You can download the Free edition here.
+You can get your the Free licence here.